The Cougar Classic at the University of Houston

 If you have any questions about my paradigms, please ask me before the round starts.

-I have previously coached high school debate in Missouri and Kansas, and I currently assist Lansing and Olathe East.
+I am now the head coach for Lansing HS in Kansas.
+Previously, I was the head coach and director of debate and forensics at Truman High School in Missouri.
 I was a policy debater in high school.
 I have taught at debate and speech camps and I frequently judge policy debate, LD, PF, and speech.

 Things I like for you to do: send an email effectively and efficiently, speak clearly, and respond to arguments.
 Communicate TO THE judge.